kontent-ai/delivery-sdk-js/readme.md

 const client = createDeliveryClient({
     environmentId: '<YOUR_ENVIRONMENT_ID>',
     // Will be used instead of 'https://deliver.kontent.ai' for all requests.
-    // Parameters, filters, project Id and other parts of URL will use default values.
+    // Parameters, filters, project Id and other parts of the URL will use default values.
     proxy: {
         baseUrl: 'http://my-proxy.io'
     }